Pi-hils/CV/README.md

 - Outdoor

 ## Things I am glad I did
-- I am glad I was relentless in my purrsuit to become a full stack developer.
+- I am glad I was relentless in my pursuit to become a full stack developer.
 - Stepping outside my comfort zone and into purpose, using my creativity and collaboration skills to my advantage to help raise money to build a school so children can have a safe, well ventilated and learning-friendly environment to grow.
 - Collaborated with 3 strangers in different countries at the start of covid-19, to help create a directory to help [domestic abuse victims](https://obscure-crag-98442.herokuapp.com/).